 - Apple trees are grafted: a select variety onto a selected rootstock.

 - In general, smaller rootstocks fruit earlier than larger rootstocks, usually 1-2 years earlier for first fruit.

-- Larger rootstocks are more tolerant of marginal soil, slightly more drought tolerant when established
+- Larger rootstocks are more tolerant of marginal soil and slightly more drought tolerant when established

 - Larger rootstocks can grow into ‘deer resistant’ trees.
 Protect with fencing when young, and train so most scaffolds reach above deer nose level.
 Deer will still browse lower branches and fruit, but not cause permanent damage.

 Pollination– what does that mean?
 All fruit trees need to have pollen moved to the anthers of their flowers by a pollinating insect for that flower to become a fruit.

 - Almost all apple varieties are self-sterile.
 Self-sterile or self-infertile means that another apple tree of a different cultivar or variety is needed to set fruit (cross-pollinate).

 - Some apple varieties are triploid crosses, and do not provide viable pollen to other apple trees.
 These include some popular varieties including Gravenstein, Jonagold, and Karmijn de Sonneville.

 - In our climate, apple bloom times can extend over a long period.
 Matching varieties with overlapping bloom is crucial to fruit set.